Consumer Emissions (Climate Change) Bill [HL]

 Overview

-This bill amends the Climate Change Act 2008 to introduce a legally binding target for UK consumer emissions by 2050.
+This bill amends the UK's Climate Change Act 2008 to establish a legally binding target for UK consumer emissions by 2050.
 It requires the government to set this target, consult with relevant bodies, and report regularly on progress towards achieving it.
-The aim is to better account for the carbon footprint of goods and services consumed in the UK, regardless of where they are produced.
+The target will consider emissions from the production, supply, and use of all goods and services consumed by UK residents, including imports.

 Description